ENERGY STAR

 Portfolio Manager 301: Spreadsheet Uploads, Setting Goals, and Creating Custom Reporting Templates

-Tuesday, March 26, 2024 1:00 pm EDT
+Tuesday, October 15, 2024 1:00 pm EDT

 With a good background on the basic functionality of EPA’s ENERGY STAR Portfolio Manager tool, learn about some advanced features including: using spreadsheet upload templates to update property data; setting goals and targets to plan energy improvements for properties; creating custom reports; and using the Sustainable Buildings Checklist.